Types of Moth Caterpillars With Their Picture – Identification Guide

 Emperor Moth Caterpillar (Saturnia pavonia)

-The emperor moth caterpillar is a giant green segmented worm-like insect with transversal rows of hairy tufts emerging from black tubercles.
+The emperor moth caterpillar is a giant green segmented worm-like insect with transversal rows of hairy tufts emerging from black and yellow tubercles.
+Some varieties of these green moth caterpillars have thick black bands on a lime green body.
 The young moth caterpillars emerge black and orange and become green as they mature.
 Eventually, the mature green moth caterpillars grow a sizable length of 2.4” (60 mm).

-Luna moth caterpillar (Actias luna)
+Luna Moth Caterpillar (Actias luna)

 The luna moth caterpillar is identified by its oval brown head, six brown front legs, and rows of red spiny bumps.
 Also characteristic of this lime-green, almost translucent moth larva is its unusually large four pairs of prolegs.
 Just before pupation, the plump green moth caterpillar turns a reddish color.